Ratakor/dotfiles/README.md

 See [packages](.local/share/packages) for a list and a small description of other programs I use.

 ## TODO
-- config or patch mtm to be usable
+- config or patch mtm (or tmux) to be usable
-- replace sic with ii

 ## LICENSE
 Copyright © 2023 Ratakor <ratakor@disroot.org>